HB 2102

 SB 188

-Grid Stabilization and Security Act
+Grid Stabilization and Security Act of 2023

 This bill would direct all state agencies to streamline their procedures to make the generation of electricity from natural gas easier, and direct the Secretary of Economic Development to locate appropriate sites for the construction of generating plants, providing several criteria.
 It would set time limits to expedite any application for a siting certificate before the PSC and other permits required for the construction of a generating facility.